December 12, 2024

 Weigh the Pot

-- After watering lift the pot and note how heavy it feels.
+• Once you’ve watered your plant then lift the pot and feel how heavy it is.

-- Over time you’ll learn to identify the difference between a well-watered plant and a dry one based on its weight.
+• Over time you’ll be able to tell the difference between a plant that has been watered properly and one that’s dry based on the weight of it.

 Use a Moisture Meter

-- If you want real precision then get a soil moisture meter.
-Aim for a reading in the “dry” to “moderately moist” range before watering.
+• If you want to be very precise then you can use a soil moisture meter.
+You want to get a reading of “dry” or “moderately moist” before you water.

 How Much Water to Give Your ZZ Plant